kritikatripathi03/NutriBytes/README.md

 # NutriBytes
-It contains SQL and PHP files for product.
+It contains SQL and PHP files for the product and HTML and CSS files for the website.